tom-lp-at/rc2otherchat/README.md

 **Now it´s time for a break**: make a **BACKUP NOW** of your existing Matrix.org-Database & Files!!
 Trust me - you will need it...
 You will strugle with the needed python moduls.
 Please have a look into the top of rc2matrix.py to see the list of needed modules. tbh: i started the process over and over until all needed modules are installed :)

 You can start the import many times.
 It will only import messages they are not committed as transfered into the DB of Matrix.org.

+If you come into trouble: restore your backup and delete the three *-chache files to start from scratch.
+In the time of debugging and writting the code, i only cleaned up the rooms and let the user stay as they whose.
+Therefor i only deleted the messages_cache.txt to save time ;)

 # How the import for Mattermost works:
 The import into Mattermost didn't use the dump files above.
 It generates his own JSONL files from the running MongoDB.